MrJake222/riscv-ice40/README.md

 for this simplest 32-bit architecture.
 Note: requires ~10GB of space and *quite a bit* of time.
 Install prerequisites:
-`sudo apt install build-essential texi2html texinfo gawk bison flex libgmp-dev libmpfr-dev libmpfrc++-dev`.
+* Debian: `sudo apt install build-essential texi2html texinfo gawk bison flex libgmp-dev libmpfr-dev libmpfrc++-dev`.

-Do tell me when some packages are still missing from this list.
+Tell me when some packages are still missing from this list.
+Now run this:
 ```
 git clone https://github.com/riscv/riscv-gnu-toolchain
 cd riscv-gnu-toolchain